Quick answer

 Non-fungible tokens and decentralized finance positions add additional complexity.
 NFTs may have significant value but can be difficult to value for estate purposes.
 DeFi positions — staking, lending, liquidity pools — may generate ongoing income but require active management.

 If you hold NFTs or have DeFi positions, document them the same way: what they are, where they are, how to access them, and what to do with them.
-For DeFi specifically, note whether positions need to be actively managed or if they can sit indefinitely.

 The $140 Billion Warning